microsoft/PowerApps-Samples/cds/orgsvc/C#/CRUDEmailAttachments/README.md

 - dotnet
 - powerapps
 page_type: sample
-description: "This sample shows how to create, retrieve, update, and delete email attachments in Common Data Service.
+description: "This sample shows how to create, retrieve, update, and delete email attachments in Microsoft Dataverse.
 [SOAP]"
 ---

 # Create, retrieve, update, and delete an email attachment